ajrussellaudio/pt-ui-demo/README.md

 ## ...wtf?

 The repo contains two main apps, `teacher-dashboard` built with Next's pages router, and `catalogue` built with Next's newer app router.
+Each app runs on its own port locally.

 Both apps depend on a `<Button />` component defined in `packages/ui`, built with Sass and exported as a TypeScript module.